Frequently Asked Questions

 Your review scores are suspiciously low.
 Is this clickbait?

 The Maximum Utmost scoring system just works a bit differently than most game sites.
 Here, anything above a 5 is a recommendation, and the higher you go, the more enthusiastically it’s recommended.
 Anything below 5 is a recommendation to avoid.
 If the score is 5/10, it suggests ambivalence.
-So, I’m sorry if a game you enjoyed got a 6/10, but that actually means that the author enjoyed the game and thinks there’s a chance you will too.
-They just don’t think it’s the cat’s pajamas.
+Even a 6/10 here suggests the writer enjoyed the game.
+They just don’t think it’s the cat’s pajamas, but it’s a mild recommendation.

 Are publishers paying you for coverage?